(mostly written in 2004, before the Cassini spacecraft reached Saturn)

 Titan is one of the largest moons in the Solar System.
-In fact, for many years, it was thought to be the largest of all the moons.
+In fact for many years it was thought to be the largest of all the moons.
 However, it has a thick atmosphere, and that atmosphere makes it appear a little larger than it actually is.
-The way in which radio signals from Voyager 1 were cut off as it passed behind Titan in 1980 shows that Titan is actually slighter smaller than Ganymede, making it only the second largest moon in the Solar System.
+The way in which radio signals from Voyager 1 were cut off as it passed behind Titan in 1980 showed that Titan is actually slighter smaller than Ganymede, making it only the second largest moon in the Solar System.

 Titan is unique among the moons of the Solar System in having a thick atmosphere.
 Its atmosphere contains about ten times as much gas per square foot of surface as the Earth's atmosphere, and even though its surface gravity is only about one-seventh of the Earth's gravity, the surface pressure (which is equal to the weight of the atmosphere, or the amount of gas in the atmosphere multiplied by the surface gravity) is about one and a half times greater than that of the Earth's atmosphere.
 Because of the low gravity and the large amount of gas, the atmosphere extends about ten times further into space than ours.